Aellawah/Aellawah-Sprocket-Central-Pty-Ltd-company---Customers-Recommendation-project-KPMG-virtual-internship/README.md

 # Data Cleaning:

-The client as i mentioned has provided us with three datasets at the beginning (customers transactions,customers demographics,customers addresses) which i has to clean before start analyzing it for trends, i made the following changes:
+The client as i mentioned has provided me with three datasets at the beginning (customers transactions,customers demographics,customers addresses) which i has to clean before start analyzing it for trends, i made the following changes:

 # Customers Transactions Dataset